sousk/docpad-demo/README.md

 	npm install -g docpad

+Be sure to use the stable version of Node.js.

 # Making a document

 DocPad supports asset pipelining so that you can make your document with any formats you like.